 Are There Any Fishing Records on the Franklin D. Roosevelt Lake?

 Yes!
 The biggest kokanee salmon ever caught in Washington was caught on Lake Roosevelt.
-On June 26, 2003 a 6.25 pound kokanee was pulled from the lake by Clarence F. Rief.
-The kokanee salmon in Lake Roosevelt are “non-anadromous sockeye salmon,” which just means that they spend their whole life in the lake; they are also called landlocked salmon.
+On June 26, 2003, a 6.25-pound kokanee was pulled from the lake by Clarence F. Rief.
+The kokanee salmon in Lake Roosevelt is “non-anadromous sockeye salmon,” which just means that they spend their whole life in the lake; they are also called landlocked salmon.
 Sockeye salmon are born in freshwater then move out to the ocean to live in saltwater for a few years, then migrate back to their birthplace to spawn before they die.
 Washington has both kinds of salmon, with the salmon run on the coast drawing thousands of salmon every year.

 How Deep Is Franklin D. Roosevelt Lake?

 The Franklin D. Roosevelt Lake is 375 feet deep at the deepest point.
 That is a pretty deep point when it comes to lakes but doesn’t even compare to the deepest lake in Washington at 1,486 feet.

 What Is the Deepest Lake in the United States?